/ tool-comparisons / Hetzner vs DigitalOcean for Solo Developers

 Key Differences

 Price-to-performance ratio.
-Hetzner is roughly 3-6x cheaper for equivalent hardware.
-A Hetzner CX22 (2 vCPU, 4GB RAM) costs EUR 3.79/month.
-DigitalOcean's equivalent (Basic 4GB) costs $24/month.
+Hetzner is roughly 5-6x cheaper for equivalent hardware.
+A Hetzner CX23 (2 vCPU, 4GB RAM, 40GB SSD) costs EUR 3.99/month.
+DigitalOcean's equivalent (Basic 4GB Droplet, 2 vCPU, 4GB RAM, 80GB SSD) costs $24/month.
+Converted at roughly 1.08 USD per Euro, the Hetzner box is about $4.30, so the gap on this spec is around 5.6x, and it widens further on dedicated hardware.
 If you're running multiple services and cost matters, Hetzner saves hundreds per year.
+(Confirm the live exchange rate, since the EUR-to-USD conversion moves.)

 Managed services vs DIY.
 DigitalOcean offers managed databases, a load balancer, an app platform, managed Kubernetes, and spaces (object storage).
 Hetzner offers servers, load balancers, and basic storage.
 If you want someone else to manage your PostgreSQL, DigitalOcean provides that.
 Hetzner requires you to install and maintain it yourself.